devsrv/livewire-modal/README.md

 </x-livewiremodal-modal>
 ```

-##### ✌🏼 Two reason to use this component
+##### ✌🏼 Two reasons to use this component

-🟢 a pretty line progress loading indicator which appears when livewire loading state changes
+🟢 a pretty line progress loading indicator which appears in the top when livewire loading state changes

 🟢 alert notification message which can be triggered by:
 ```php